sayedmahmoud2/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current-working- directory file is a script to print the name of the current directory 1-listit file is a script to list directories
+0-current-working- directory file is a script to print the name of the current directory 1-listit file is a script to list directories 2-bringmehome file is a script to bring you to home directory